Unfairdoor/DES222-Task2/index.md

 Base URL
 https://mars-photos.herokuapp.com/api/v1/rovers/{ROVERNAME}/photos?{QUERY}&{HERE}
 You can also substitute the '/photos?' for '/latest_photos?'
-For the most recent sol for which photos exist Queries are seperated by & and can be in the following order ?sol={SOLNUMBER}&earth_date={yyyy-mm-dd}&camera={CAMERA}
+For the most recent sol for which photos exist Queries are seperated by & and can be in the following order:
+?sol={SOLNUMBER}&earth_date={yyyy-mm-dd}&camera={CAMERA}

 When the requests are sent, they return a JSON with the requested information, which can be a little long-winded but it has everything we need, here is an example code snippet.